piotrfratczak/fifa_preprocessing/README.md

 $ import math
 $ import pandas as pd
 ```
-## Data
+## Acknowledgements
-Data set used in this project is shared by Karan Gadiya on https://www.kaggle.com/karangadiya/fifa19 licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0
+This project was created to use FIFA 19 data set, containing information about players in the game.
+It is strongly advised to use the same dataset to use this module to its full potential.
+The data set is shared by Karan Gadiya on https://www.kaggle.com/karangadiya/fifa19.
-International License][cc-by-nc-sa].
+The data set is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0International License][cc-by-nc-sa], which makes it unconvenientto include it in the package, because it would strongly constrain the possibilities to use this package.

 ## Running
 If program is run directly it will return a graph.